-In an article addressing assessment of physical activity in an international perspective, Booth explains that the emphasis on leisure-time physical activity was "because the potential for behavioural change was thought to be greatest for this domain" (my emphasis).
+In an article addressing assessment of physical activity in an international perspective, Booth explains that the emphasis on leisure-time physical activity was "because the potential for behavioural change was thought to be greatest for this domain".
 He notes that there are "clear and consistent socioeconomic differentials in leisure-time physical activity participation within developed countries".
 People of lower socio-economic status are reportedly less likely to participate in leisure-time physical activity than those of higher socio-economic status.
 Booth notes that "some reports suggest that many people of low SES, particularly women, have little leisure-time available to them" (Booth 2000, p 16).
 The classic case might be couriers who spend the majority of their work time bicycling and have no inclination or energy left over for 'leisure-time' physical pursuits.
-Capturing only the leisure-time activity is only getting part of the story.